beremaran/bmd-blog/README.md

 ### Installation

 1. Download or clone this repository
-2. Run `composer update` and `bower update` before uploading on your computer or remote server after upload
+2. Run `composer update` before uploading on your computer or remote server after upload
 3. Upload to your server
 4. That's it.